yusuf8ahmed/fabric/README.md

 Changes should be live in around 30 seconds.

+#### Creating a new release

+* Go to the ['releases'](https://github.com/wealthsimple/fabric/releases) tab in github.
+* Hit the 'draft new release button'.
+Use the master branch only please.
+This does two things:
+  * it prompts you to enter some info about what's in the new release.
+Be descriptive!
+This serves as our changelog, and your colleagues will thank you.
+Screenshots of new controls/features are handy too.
+  * It creates the git tag that bower will use.

 For npm you need to manually publish.
 Go to your terminal, rebase latest master, and run:

 ```sh